circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 Correct the internal names of all groups that are open for public registration.
 The internal name should follow the convention {community}_{type}.
 For example utrechtseeuro_bedrijven, fryskeeuro_particulieren, etc.

+# Agreements

+Add a new agreement for United Economy:
+- Name: Ledencontract United Economy
+- Content: {as supplied by UnEc.}

+Add the new United Economy agreement to the Product 'Algemeen United Economy'.
+And also the general 'Algemene Voorwaarden' agreement.

 # Changes to left-overs from the old registration process

 ## Remove profile fields